momosetkn/doma/docs/getting-started.rst

 =========

-In the DSL style, you work with examples in the ``boilerplate.java17.repository.EmployeeRepository`` and the :doc:`criteria-api` for operations.
+In the DSL style, you work with examples in the ``boilerplate.java17.repository.EmployeeRepository`` and the :doc:`query-dsl` for operations.

 SELECT
 ------